GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan_ex1.md

 ### Task 3- Selecting datasets

 In this step, we decide which datasets we want to include in the HIA.
-In this context, there are three sources we can turn to.
-The Sudan Red Crescent Society (SRCS), RelifeWeb and FloodList.
-In this exercise, we will limit ourselves to datasets from RelifeWeb and Floodlist.
+In this context, there are three sources we can turn to: the Sudan Red Crescent Society (SRCS), ReliefWeb, and FloodList.
+For this exercise, we will limit ourselves to datasets from ReliefWeb and FloodList.
-In the „Input“ folder of the exercise data you can find the folder „reports_articles“.
+In the 'Input' folder of the exercise data, you can find the folder 'reports_articles.'
 This folder contains 10 datasets.

 1. Your task now is to go through the reports and decide which one you will use in the HIA.
 Place the dataset you want to use in a new folder.